What is yoga?

 Yogaha Chitta-vritti nirodaha

-Yoga is a stoppage of fluctuations of mind or cessation of modifications of mind.
+Yoga is a stoppage of fluctuations of mind or cessation of modifications of the mind.
 When the mind is in a calm state, a state of equanimity, one is in a state of yoga.
 Hence, Yoga is a complete stoppage of mental modifications so that the seer is established in its own self or his true nature.

 The path of Vedanta, also known as Jnana Yoga Marga or Yoga of self-inquiry, defines the final state of Yoga as a state where the seer (self) is established as an observer in his true state through knowledge of Braham and sees himself as one with Braham and everything around him.
 Mahavakya " Aham Brhamasmi " establishes the knowledge to be realized.

 We can clearly see the parallel here in these different definitions.
 Whichever path one takes, one has to reach the same goal.
 That is equanimity of mind.
 In my view, Yoga can also be defined as calm equanimity of mind leading to total absorption in one's true nature.
 In the end its a practice in self-realization, about knowing who we really are.

 Thus the aim of Yoga is Self-realization, to overcome all kinds of sufferings leading to the state of liberation' (Moksha) or ‘freedom’ (Kaivalya).
 Living with freedom in all walks of life, health and harmony shall be the main objectives of Yoga practice